ECOFLOW Portable Power Station RIVER 3

 Top picks by use case

-Best for: Households wanting a single backup unit through a multi-hour outage.
-Not the right pick if you need app integration or expandable battery banks — for that, see Slots E or F.
+Best for: Households wanting a single unit that carries the essentials through a multi-hour outage, then folds away small.
+Not the pick if you need expandable battery banks.
+For that, see Slots E or F.

 View on Amazon AU Full specs

-EcoFlow RIVER 3 UPS 245Wh portable power station for computers and networking
+EcoFlow RIVER 3 230Wh portable power station for computers and networking backup

-Best for: Home offices, gaming setups, network closets, and anyone who's lost work to a 30-second power blip.
-Not enough for fridge backup — 245Wh runs a typical 100W laptop for about 2 hours, so it's a UPS for short outages, not a 12-hour blackout backup.
+Best for: Home offices, gaming rigs, network closets, and anyone who's lost work to a 30-second blip.
+Not fridge backup: 230Wh runs a typical 100W laptop for roughly 2 hours, so treat it as a UPS for short outages, not an overnight blackout battery.

 View on Amazon AU Full specs

-EcoFlow RIVER 2 Pro 768Wh LiFePO4 portable power station for camping and off-grid use
+EcoFlow RIVER 2 Pro 716Wh LiFePO4 portable power station for camping and off-grid use

-The serious off-grid weekend kit.
-768Wh of LiFePO4 capacity, 1600W continuous AC output (enough for a small portable cooktop or kettle), and a 70-minute AC recharge — fastest in this size class.
-Solar input handles 220W, fully recharges in about 4.5 hours of decent sun.
-12V regulated DC port for car fridges.
-7.8kg makes it borderline for hike-in camping but easy in a 4WD or caravan.
-The LFP cells run 3,000+ cycles to 80%, meaning at one full cycle per camping weekend, the battery still has 80%+ capacity 50+ years from now.
+The serious weekend off-grid kit.
+716Wh of LiFePO4 capacity, 1600W continuous AC output (enough for a small portable cooktop or kettle), and a 70-minute AC recharge that's among the fastest in its size class.
+Solar input takes up to 220W and tops the pack up in about 4.5 hours of decent sun.
+Ten outlets cover AC, USB-C and DC.
+At 7.8kg it's borderline for hike-in camping but easy in a 4WD or caravan.
+The LFP cells are rated for 3,000+ cycles to 80%, so at one full cycle per camping weekend the battery still holds 80%+ capacity decades from now.

-Best for: Camping, RVs, beach houses, or weekend off-grid stays where you need real cooking and lighting capacity, not just phone charging.
-Not expandable to a battery bank like the DELTA series, so 768Wh is your hard ceiling — when it's empty, you're waiting for the sun.
+Best for: Camping, RVs, beach houses, or weekend off-grid stays where you need real cooking and lighting, not just phone charging.
+It doesn't take EcoFlow's add-on battery banks like the DELTA series, so 716Wh is your ceiling: when it's empty, you're waiting for the sun.

 View on Amazon AU Full specs